Samuel-Bowden/zonkey/documentation/content/language_design/functions.md

 Functions are also called in a C-style, with arguments to the function separated by commas and surrounded by mandatory round brackets.

 Functions cannot be nested in Zonkey and must only be declared in the global scope.
+A function must be declared before it is used.